 Crop residue is far better preserved in soil carbon than burnt – https://watertechbyrie.com/2014/06/26/food-for-people-conserving-and-restoring-soils/

 Some forest types are adapted to burning – but if it results in land use change the carbon impacts are a significant factor in climate change.

 Figure 6: Carbon dioxide emissions by source

 When black carbon is factored in – carbon dioxide from fossil fuels is the smaller part of the problem.
-Reduction in black carbon emissions are feasible with existing technology, relatively inexpensive, has the potential to save lives and can provide large scale mitigation of climate impacts.
+Reduction in black carbon emissions are feasible with existing technology – relatively inexpensively and with the potential the potential to save lives.

 Interesting post.
 I especially enjoyed the climate forcing and co-emitted species graphics.
 I was surprised that estimated biofuel cooking emissions greatly exceed industrial coal emissions.